 Concerned about who your child is talking to?

 Consider using a parental control smartphone monitoring application that allows parents to monitor text messages, calls, know their current GPS location and monitor conversations on social media, Snapchat, WhatsApp, and more.
 If you want to learn more about a specific person, consider checking out their background.

 3. Your child is planning a big trip.

 Young people today are growing up fast.
 They want to see the world and do it all.
 It´s great they are so idealistic and have such a big heart, but you might want to verify who they are traveling with, who they are going to see, and who they’ll be staying with overseas.
 Even many of the volunteering organizations are a scam so these days it pays to be skeptical.
 Verify the organizations before getting ripped off, or before anything worse happens.
 This applies to those offering au pair jobs also.

 4. International romance or online dating.

 Let’s say your teenager is in love, and he or she met their sweetheart on a social network or online dating site.
 Maybe this person even lives in another country!
 Well, this is a recipe for disaster.
-Talk to your young adult about the risks for fraud and scam, and other crimes, and ask if it is okay for you to hire a professional background check company.
+Talk to your young adult about the risks for fraud and scams, and other crimes, and ask if it is okay for you to hire a professional background check company.
 In some cases, if necessary, it might be a good idea to verify the person without your child’s permission.
 If your child is communicating with a criminal, it’s important to know early.
 A discreet dating background check investigation can provide valuable evidence for safety.